mveillon/lisser/README.md

 ## Input

-The `data/{year}/Spending` spreadsheet can be an Excel sheet (.xlsx), a Numbers file (.numbers), a .csv file, or a .txt file formatted like a .csv.
+The input spreadsheet can be an Excel sheet (.xlsx), a Numbers file (.numbers), a .csv file, or a .txt file formatted like a .csv.
 It should have a row for every transaction in which the user spent money that year.

-Note that income does not belong in these spreadsheets, and the numbers in the `Price` column should always be positive.
-Furthermore, the values in `Is Food` and `Controllable` should either be zero (no) or one (yes).
+Note that income does not belong in these spreadsheets.

+The spreadsheet needs, at minimum, the following columns:

+- `Date`: the date of the transaction
+- `Category`: the general category of the transaction, e.g. "Groceries", or "Bills"
+- `Price`: how much was spent.
+Should always be positive
+- `Is Food`: whether the transaction was spent on food.
+Either zero (no) or one (yes)
+- `Controllable`: whether you had a reasonable amount of control over the transaction or how much it was.
+Either zero (no) or one (yes)

+Additionally, the default spreadsheets also have columns for `Description`, a brief description of what was bought, and `Vendor`, to whom the money went.
+These categories are not used by the code by default, but they can be accessed by any plots or aggregations in `config_overwrite.yml` as string columns.

+Although not needed by the machine, these columns are highly recommended for the human creating and/or reviewing the data.

 ## Output